 - It can also be made by the seller when the seller by mistake has taken less amount than market value of goods delivered to the buyer, so in the above example if instead of $10000 seller has delivered $10100 worth of goods than seller will make $100 debit note and sent it to the buyer of goods.

-As one can see from the above that debit note is a way of intimating the other party that money is owed by the party making the note and therefore person making the note will be the debtor and the person in whose favor the note is made is the creditor.
+As one can see from the above that this instrument is a way of intimating the other party that money is owed by the party making the note and therefore person making the note will be the debtor and the person in whose favor the note is made is the creditor.